 At Yeditepe: 'Critical Thinking and Writing on Art', 'Art History', 'Visual Culture'.
 At Koç: Basic Drawing, Contemporary Art, Selected Topics in Art - all in English.

-Head of Art Department at Şişli Terakki Schools.
+Art Department Director at Şişli Terakki Schools.

 Teaching Studio Art for grades 9-12 and Art History for 10th graders, continuing leadership in international art education.